Pengyu-Jin/Pengyu-Jin.github.io/docs/blog/posts/Latex.md

 !!! bug

+    If I open VSCode and SumatraPDF (doesn't from VSCode), the inverse search works perfectly.
+But if I open SumatraPDF from VSCode (use ++ctrl+alt+v++), the inverse search can't work.
+So tricky!
+The Solution is as followed.

     You can not just change the option setting through SumatraPDF application GUI.
 You must modify the `SumatraPDF-settings.txt` file in the installation directory following the guide in LaTeX-Workshop wiki.

     [SumatraPDF inverse search did not work well for VSCode.exe/VSCodium.exe](https://github.com/James-Yu/LaTeX-Workshop/wiki/View#using-synctex-with-an-external-viewer){:target="blank"}